robertz/d3desktop/README.md

 * Clone repository and cd to the directory
 * npm install
 * cd into the app/ directory
-* bower instal to download dependencies
+* bower install to download dependencies

 Permission is hereby granted, free of charge, to any person obtaining a copy